Founder at ARAN Studio

 This appreciation for art and craftsmanship was solidified during my travels when I felt an indescribable connection between myself and the local art I discovered.
 I deeply value the essence of each project and artist—how they infuse graphic ingenuity into each creation and subtly depart from the ordinary.

-From this idea, I'm currently working on a personal project named The Jolies Choses, where I pull from my worldly travels to bring people unique interior design pieces, boutiques, and artists from destinations around the globe.
+From this idea, I started The Jolies Choses, where I pull from my worldly travels to bring people unique interior design pieces, boutiques, and artists from destinations around the globe.
 The project combines my passion for exploring the world with the design and charm of local craftsmanship.
 Here's a sneak peek:

 @thejolieschoses